11cafe/comfyui-workspace-manager/README.md

 ## Features

 - 🔁Effortlessly switch between different workflows in your workspace.
 1click open workflow in new browser tab.
-- [new!]
-1click install models from civitai to `models/` subfolder of the matching model type, browse all your installed models and drag and drop to insert "load model_type" node into workflow, automatic detect and install missing models for workflow from civit ai and hugging face
+- [new!] **Model manager**: 1click install models from civitai to `models/` subfolder of the matching model type, browse all your installed models and drag and drop to insert "load model_type" node into workflow, automatic detect and install missing models for workflow from civit ai and hugging face
 - 🗂️Organize workflows with folders, 🏷️tags
 - 🤏**Drag and drop** to insert subworkflows into current flow.
 - 📂Saves all your workflows in a single folder (by default under `/ComfyUI/my_workflows`), customize this location in Settings